We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 Another benefit of full tang construction is that, since it’s all one piece, there is no chance of the blade detaching from the handle.

 Global takes a different approach to their construction style, consciously choosing more modern techniques to reduce the overall weight of the knife.

 As opposed to extending the blade into the handle, Global handles are welded to the blades and smoothed over.
 This makes it appear that Global knives are made from one piece of steel from the tip of the blade to the butt end of the handle.

-Instead of being solid steel which would significantly increase the overall weight, the inside of Global handles are filled with sand or in some cases a lighter metal.
-This is in a direct effort to reduce hand fatigue in the kitchen.
+Instead of being solid steel, which would significantly increase the overall weight, the inside of Global handles are filled with sand or in some cases, a lighter metal.
+It’s designed this way to reduce hand fatigue in the kitchen.

 Weight and Balance

 On average, Wusthof knives are heavier than Global knives.

 A couple of ounces may not seem like much, but that’s a difference of 45% and is very noticeable if you hold both at the same time.

 Although it’s up for debate, I believe that Wusthof knives are also more well-balanced.

 When you pick up a Wusthof knife, you can feel it’s heft.
 It feels thick, dense, and solid.
 Since the blade extends through the entire handle, its weight is evenly distributed.